April 3, 2017

 You can easily turn utm_campaign, utm_source and utm_medium into GTM variables and then utilize them in triggers or tags.
 Just create three variables with the following settings:

 After you have created these three variables, enable Preview and Debug mode in GTM and head to the website where you’re working on.
 At the end of URL add ?utm_medium=test1&utm_source=test2&utm_campaign=test3.
 If the URL you’re working on already has some query (it starts with a question mark), then just add &utm_medium=test1&utm_source=test2&utm_campaign=test3 to the end of the link and hit enter.

 The page will refresh, GTM Preview and Debug console will load.
 Click on any event (e.g. Page view) and open Variables tab.
 The result should look like this:

 If you have questions related to this tutorial, feel free to ask in the comments.
 Who knows, maybe one day this quick tip will become a comprehensive guide thanks to your questions.

-In this blog post I have described a pretty easy way how to extract a section of URL and turn it into a variable that can be reused in other tags and variables.
-Do not hesitate and start utilizing URL variable in your web analytics today.
+In this blog post, I have described a pretty easy way how to extract a section of URL and turn it into a variable that can be reused in other tags and variables.
+Do not hesitate and start utilizing the URL variable in your web analytics today.